Accurate starting points for one-shot $G_0W_0$ and Bethe-Salpeter Equation calculations via effective tuning of range-separated hybrid functionals: Theoretical Background and Computational Details

-Using the above methodology, we have studied the performance of these tuning schemes in terms of robustness and accuracy in predicting the optical properties on two well-established benchmark datasets and the hydrogenated silicon quantum dots systems using the $G_0W_0$ and BSE methods.
-To be more specific, we have considered:
+Using the methodology described above, we evaluate the robustness and accuracy of the tuning schemes for predicting IPs in the $GW$100 test set and optical properties in the Thiel set and hydrogenated silicon quantum dots, employing the $G_0W_0$ and BSE approaches. \\

+\textbf{I. The $GW$100 test set~\cite{Setten2015GW100}:} An IP benchmark comprising 100 small molecules that contains diverse chemical bonds and environments, as it includes different elements.
+Thus covering a wide range of IPs (from $\sim 4eV$ ($Rb_2$) to $\sim 25eV$ (He)).
+In this case, all calculations are performed using the def2-TZVPP\cite{def2-family} basis set, and effective core potentials (ECPs) \cite{ECP} are utilized for heavy elements.
+To ensure a rigorous benchmark, we compared our results against high-level CCSD(T) reference IPs~\cite{Krause18072015} and experimental data from Ref.~\cite{Setten2015GW100}.
+Because a bound anionic state does not exist for most of these systems, the OTRSH parameter is obtained through IP tuning for all the systems.
+The $\omega_{OTRSH}$ (from IP tuning) and $\omega_{HOMO}$ have been taken from Ref.~\cite{ot-rsh-gw100}. \\